JMU Information Technology BS Transfer Guide

 Students must complete an approved transferable associate degree from their Virginia community college with a minimum GPA of 3.0 for guaranteed admission to JMU.
 Students who do not qualify for guaranteed admission are encouraged to apply to JMU through the regular admission process.
 For additional details about requirements for guaranteed admission, please see the JMU letter of intent for your community college: www.jmu.edu/admissions/apply/transfer-gaa.shtml.

-Important Links & Dates
+Important Links & Dates:

 -